mckornfield/goodman-cookbook/_soups_and_salads/02-vichyssoise.md

 <!-- split -->
 <!-- Steps -->
 1. In a deep pot, brown leeks and onion very lightly in the butter.
 Add potatoes, broth and salt and boil for 35 minutes until very tender.
 Puree in a processor or blender.
 Return pureed mixture to pot, add milk and one cup of the cream, bring to a boil.
 2. Rub through a sieve (we never do except for company).
-Cool and then chill in the refrigemtor.
+Cool and then chill in the refrigerator.
 3. Stir in remaining cream.
 Chill thoroughly and serve garnished with chives.